minnojs/minno-time/API.md

 `endTask`:
 Called at the end of the task instead of the default redirect.

+#### onEnd
+Called at the end of the task instead of the default redirect.
+This function is a more standart complient version of `hooks.endTask`.

 #### Meta data

 Meta data is data that should be returned with every request to the server.